 Upon receiving a fail report, the exam candidate may retake the NCE after a 30-day waiting period.
 You must submit the examination fee.
-An application fee is not required at this time.
-After submitting your exam fee, contact the NBC-HIS office to schedule the exam.
+You can schedule your re-take online at www.webassessor.com\nbc.
 If the exam is failed a second time, you must wait six (6) months before retaking the exam.

-If the exam candidate does not pass the National Competency Exam within two years from the initial exam date, they must file a new application for approval and at this time candidates will be required to pay both an application fee and examination fee.
-The new application must be accompanied with the appropriate fees and documentation.
+If the exam candidate does not pass the National Competency Exam within two years from the initial exam date, they must file a new application for approval and at this time candidates will be required to pay the examination fee.
+The new application must be accompanied with the appropriate fee and documentation.
 This requirement will depend on the laws and regulations currently in effect by the applicant's state or province.